binaryburn/PALO-ALTO-NETWORKS/README.md

  #### Notes:
   * The zip file deployed to s3 only needs to include the lib and node_modules directories.
   * The Palo management interface needs to have port 22 open for the Lambda function to communicate.
-  * Currently, the Lambda function will be deployed outside the VPC, which means the Palo management interface needs to allow port 22 traffic from external IP addresses.
-A more secure way would be to deploy the Lambda function inside the VPC.
-A modification to the CF template is in process for this.
+  * There are two Cloudformation templates provided.
+The base template deploys the Lambda function inside the VPC.
+This a preferred installation for security reasons.
+If you wish to install the Lambda outside the VPC you can use the modified version provided.